State of Illinois

 We understand that the procedures and paperwork can be confusing.
 We want to make things as easy as possible.
-The information in this guide is provided to help you navigate, and make the most of the services available to you.
-If you have more questions, or need clarification, please call your local CCR&R at the phone number found on the back of this guide.
+The information in this guide is provided to help you use, and make the most of the services available to you.
+If you have more questions, or need clarification, please call your local CCR&R.

 We're here for you!

 Parents of limited income that work or attend school or vocational training may be eligible for help with the cost of child care.
 You will need to work closely with your Child Care Resource and Referral (CCR&R) agency to help supply all of the information that is needed to determine if you qualify for the program.
 The CCR&R will either "approve" or "deny" your application based on the information you give them.
 Information is verified using various state databases.
 If conflicting information is found, or there is information missing, the CCR&R will send you a Request for Additional Information Form.
 You must submit the needed information within 10 business days of the request or your application will be denied.